-Level I Prerequisites: Academic Reading and Writing Levels of 6 12 lecture, 0 lab, 0 clinical, 10.5 other, 22.5 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 15 lecture, 5 lab, 0 clinical, 0 other, 20 total contact hours

-This course will demonstrate how to create a local union Web site, promote the local union through radio, television and the Internet for the purpose of advertising and mass media recruiting.
-Upon completion of this course, the instructor will have created a working Web site for their local union, will have purchased their own domain name (dot-com address), and have their site published on the World Wide Web.
-The instructor will have gained sufficient knowledge to publish a complete dynamic Web site.
-Instructors will also be exposed to various strategies for promoting their local union, and learn about recruiting using the Internet and mass media.
+In this course, students will learn how to create a local union website and promote the local union through radio, television and the Internet for the purpose of advertising and mass media recruiting.
+Upon completion of this course, the student will have a working website for their local union, purchase their own domain name (dot-com address), and have their site published on the Web.
+Students will also learn various strategies for promoting their local union and learn about recruiting using the Internet and mass media.
 Limited to United Association program participants.